 Each BCSS Sport will have a Sport Advisory Committee.
-For the sake of supporting this transition, basketball and volleyball who had gender specific commissions, will have a period of two years where they can have a gendered Sport Advisory Committee, before they become a single non-gendered SAC for each volleyball and basketball.
 Due to the nature of Football not being contested at the zone level the committee composition will not be derived from the zones.

 These terms of reference apply to all sports with the exception of those that have alternative Terms of Reference specific to their sport.